diku-compSys/compSys-e2024/courseinformation.md

 In the overflow you are welcome to sit and work.
 You can come to the other rooms to ask for help.

 Wednesday:
-  * NBB 2.2.H.142
+  * NBB 2.3.I.164
   * NBB 2.3.H.142
-  * NBB 2.1.H.142 -- Only manned in weeks with assignment deadlines; otherwise overflow room.
+  * NBB 2.2.H.142 -- Only manned in weeks with assignment deadlines; otherwise overflow room.
-  * NBB 2.3.I.164 -- Overflow room.
+  * NBB 2.1.H.142 -- Overflow room

 Friday:
     * DIKU 1-0-14 -- Overflow room.